principles forPlaying the Game

 Please use the contact form below to get in touch.

 “Too many players are struggling with the ‘no pain, no gain’ culture which is prevalent in may sports.

-I’m living proof that you can play at a high level and still enjoy the game like you did when you were a kid. “
+I’m living proof that you can play at a high level and still enjoy the game as much you did when you were a kid. “

 Adam Ashe.
 Professional Rugby Player.
-Glasgow Warriors and Scotland.
+Los Angeles Giltinis and Scotland.